 SCREEN: To be provided by Authors: Mark end of cycle segment being dragged and Equilibrate segment being inserted

-Add another Ramp segment with a heating rate between 2 and 20 degrees Celsius/minute to the same temperature as indicated before and click Apply [1].
+To obtain the final glass transition, add another Ramp segment with a heating rate between 2 and 20 degrees Celsius/minute to the same temperature as indicated before and click Ok [1].

-SCREEN: To be provided by Authors: Segment being added, then Apply being clicked
+SCREEN: To be provided by Authors: Segment being added, then Ok being clicked

 In the Tool tab, select Instrument Preferences and DSC and set a temperature lower than the isotherm temperature of the experiment [1].